-The model is expressed as a set of empirical distributions describing the elements necessary to generate synthetic HTTP workloads.
-For each request, a "browser" program generates a message of random size, sampled from the request size distribution, and sends it to an instance of a "server" program.
-The server returns a response whose size is a random sample from the distributions of response sizes for top-level or embedded requests.
-The empirical distribution of response sizes is heavy tailed such that while the median response size is approximately 10,000 bytes, responses as large as 109 bytes are also generated.
+For each request from the browser program, a message of random size, sampled from the request size distribution, is sent to an instance of the server program.
+This message specifies the number of bytes the server is to return as a response (a random sample from the distributions of response sizes for top-level or embedded requests).
+The server sends this number of bytes back to the browser.
+The empirical distribution of response sizes is heavy tailed.
+While the median response size is approximately 10,000 bytes, responses as large as $10^9$ bytes are also generated.

 For each request/response pair, the browser program logs the response time.
-When all of the request/response pairs for a page have been completed, the browser enters a thinking state and makes no more requests for a random period of time sampled from a think time distribution.
+When all of the request/response pairs for a page have been completed, the emulated user enters the thinking state and makes no more requests for a random period of time sampled from the think time distribution.